shayaantx/docker-vpn-client-with-remote-fileshares/README.md

 ## Why

-I found myself needing shares that were **NOT** available on my host machine, but available in my containers that shared a vpn connection with my other container (that started the vpn connection).
+I found myself needing remote file shares that were **NOT** available on my host machine, but available in my containers that shared a vpn connection with my other container (that started the vpn connection).

 ## Requirements